Mbalmayo: Politics

-Culture

 Transport

 A good transport network is very critical for any real development to take place.
 Generally, most towns and villages in Cameroon are not easily accessible due to the poor road and transport network.
 Mbalmayo is, however, accessible by asphalt roads from Yaounde.
 By train it is the southern terminus of the railroad from Douala.
 The river Nyong is also commonly used as a mean of transport by locals and fishermen.
 The river runs for 250 km from Mbalmayo to the east of Abong-Mbang.

 Understanding the role of transport in economic development, the Government of Cameroon in 1987, secured a loan worth UA 47.15 million from the African Development Bank to finance the construction of a dual carriage way between Mbalmayo and Ebolowa in the south.
 The project was completed in 1991 by the firms COGEFAR Cameroon and Razel-Bec and works were supervised by BCEOM Cameroon and LABOGENIE.
 The project covered over 100 km of paved road.